 Symptoms that would require immediate medical attention include loss of control of bowels or bladder.
 Severe pain and weakness spreading to your leg or both legs causing difficulty walking or standing and extreme numbness between legs, and inner thighs.
 As these symptoms are known as Cauda Equina Syndrome.

 How is the Decompression Done?

 Spinal Decompression is when you slowly and gently pull at either side of the spine in order to release any pressure that may have been built up within the spine.
-At SOHMA of Long Beach and Lakewood we perform non-surgical Spinal Decompression by securing the patient to a specialized decompression table called a spinal traction.
+At SOHMA of Long Beach we perform non-surgical Spinal Decompression by securing the patient to a specialized decompression table called a spinal traction.
 You are fitted with a harness to hold your abdomen and your pelvis.
 The spinal traction is the ability to stretch and relax intermittently to achieve the right amount of tension for desirable results.
 When the spine is being decompressed, vertebrae can naturally reposition to their original state.

 The procedure lasts around 30 to 45 minutes, compared to spinal surgery that can take weeks or months to heal.
 Depending on the severity of the case, some patients may need over 20 decompression sessions.
 Though you feel more flexible, and notice significantly less pain in your neck and back.

 Other benefits you may notice from non-surgical Spinal Decompression include increased spinal mobility, improved balance which can help prevent new injuries and reduced stress level as some of the pressure has quite literally been lifted.